Bachelor of Science in Nursing (BSN)

-Saint Francis Medical Center College of Nursing offers an undergraduate program that leads to a baccalaureate degree in nursing (BSN).
-The program continues over a 100-year history and tradition of excellence in nursing education.
-The BSN program prepares men and women for the practice of professional nursing.
+Saint Francis Medical Center College of Nursing is a single purpose institution offering an undergraduate program that leads to a baccalaureate degree in nursing (BSN).
+The program continues a 100-year tradition of excellence in nursing education, preparing men and women for the practice of professional nursing.

-The curriculum for the BSN program consists of 124 semester hours of coursework.
-The hours are divided into 59 hours of liberal arts and sciences courses at an accredited college or university of the student's choice and 65 hours of study in the nursing major at the College of Nursing.
+The curriculum for the BSN program consists of 124 semester hours of coursework, plus mostly on-campus clinical experiences.
+The classroom requirements include 59 hours of liberal arts and sciences courses (achieved at an accredited college or university of the student's choice) and 65 hours of study in the nursing major at the College of Nursing.

 The curriculum was designed by the faculty so that each course contributes to the overall program.
 The curriculum is based upon our Mission and Philosophy.